 Try to imagine apostle Paul praising the “ancient wisdom” of Greek paganism “to find enrichment for living” or apostle Peter on a surprise visit to the Temple of Diana in Ephesus to view their special relics.

-In his UN speech, he said: “[T]he Earth never forgives.
-Protect our sister Earth, our Mother Earth, so that she does not respond with destruction.”
-(L’Osservatore, Nov.
-28, 2014, 16) This is a Pagan/New Age concept of earth as a living goddess.
+“[T]he Earth never forgives.
+Protect our sister Earth, our Mother Earth, so that she does not respond with destruction” (L’Osservatore, Nov.
+28, 2014, 16).
+This is rooted in a Pagan/New Age concept of earth as a living goddess.

 Catholics generally avoid questioning whatever Rome says.
 Even when compelling evidence are stacked against the Magisterium, they still put their trust in it.
 “The Catholic Church was founded by Jesus and He won’t allow it to fail,” they argue.
 This is self-deceit.